Joy-less/Embers/Source/Embers/Documentation.md

 string.gsub(replace, with) | string.gsub!(replace, with)
 	Returns the string where all instances of replace are replaced with with.

+string.eql?(other)
+	Returns true if other is a string and has the same contents.
 ```
 ```
 integer.to_i